jnewman-sonatype/JSTest/README.md

 # JSTest
-A JavaScript package.json file referencing known vulnerable dependencies.
+A JavaScript package.json file that deliberately references npm packages with known vulnerabilities.
 No actual application code.